Rachel Yun is a junior at Yale University, majoring in English with a Creative Writing Concentration, and Film & Media Studies.

 Rachel devoted over 300 total hours to clinical volunteering in Los Angeles, CA, specializing in the Emergency Department, and to facilitating the accessibility to medication in New Haven, CT, with Haven Free Clinic Pharmacy.
 In doing so, she reflected on the concerning implications of a lack of humanity in the healthcare space.

-Rachel workshops her fiction prose with her peers and with notable professors, including Marie-Helene Bertino and Caryl Phillips, specializing in intermediate and advanced fiction writing.
+Rachel workshops her fiction prose with her peers and with notable professors, including Marie-Helene Bertino and Caryl Phillips, specializing in speculative and realistic fiction prose writing.

-Currently, Rachel is co-writing and producing the feature film 'Lux et Veritas,' directed by Daphne Joyce Wu ('26).
+Currently, Rachel is co-writing and head-producing the feature film 'Lux et Veritas,' directed by Daphne Joyce Wu ('26).
 The film is projected to be released mid- to late-2026.
+She is the Assistant Director for 'Circe,' the Yale Cinemat Fall 2025 student production, and a Translation PA for 'GUMIHO (언니).'
+For more information on these projects, see @luxetveritasfilm, @circe_shortfilm, and @gumiho_film on Instagram.

 Rachel’s biggest creative inspirations include Han Kang (The White Book, The Vegetarian), Kazuo Ishiguro (Never Let Me Go), Tatsuki Fujimoto (Look Back), and Lim Sang Choon (When the Camellia Blooms, When Life Gives You Tangerines).